Keyworking for children and young people with a learning disability, and autistic children and young people - elearning for healthcare

 About the Keyworking for children and young people with a learning disability, and autistic children and young people programme

-This elearning has been developed to support NHS England to implement keyworking services for children and young people with a learning disability and autistic children and young people.
+This elearning programme has been developed to support NHS England in implementing Keyworking services for children and young people with a learning disability and autistic children and young people.

-The resource will help keyworkers chart the most beneficial path for their work with children, young people and families.
-As the journey of keyworking develops, new knowledge and learning will shape future iterations of this elearning for keyworkers.
+The sessions will help new Keyworkers chart the most beneficial path for their work with children, young people, carers and families.
+As the journey of Keyworking develops, new knowledge and learning will shape future iterations of this elearning.

 3. Understanding the system

-It is mandatory for all appointed keyworkers to complete this resource as part of their induction in addition to participating in local and national skills-based training programmes.
+It is mandatory for all new Keyworkers to complete these sessions.
+This is part of their induction in addition to participating in local and national skills-based training programmes.

 More information

-Health Education England commissioned Pathways Associates to develop the content for this programme with support from a large group of people.
-To ensure the ideas for the elearning were co-produced and reflective of their shared values, children, young people, families, and workforce colleagues met frequently to establish the content underpinning each topic.
+In 2021, the then Health Education England (HEE) commissioned the community interest company, Pathways Associates to develop the content for this programme, with support from a broad group of stakeholders.
+To ensure the e-learning content was co-produced and aligned with shared values, children, young people, families, and workforce colleagues collaborated frequently to establish the core content for each topic.

-They discussed topics related to the 3 sessions to understand the words often used in describing the experiences of children, young people, and families supported by keyworkers.
+They discussed topics related to the 5 sessions to understand the words often used in describing the experiences of children, young people, and families supported by Keyworkers.
 The groups were then able to co-design each session to reflect what was shared.

 Acknowledgements

-The programme features video and audio from parents who have kindly shared stories of the challenges and difficulties that their children have experienced in getting support to meet their health, education, and social needs.
-We are immensely grateful to all the participants for sharing their stories and experiences so generously and allowing new keyworkers to learn from this and offer a special note of thanks to the young people themselves who shared their experiences.
+The programme features videos and audio from parents who have kindly shared stories of the challenges and difficulties that their children and young people have experienced in getting support to meet their health, education and social needs.
+We are immensely grateful to all who contributed their stories and experiences so generously and allowing new Keyworkers to learn from this.
+We offer a special note of thanks to the children and young people themselves who shared their experiences.

-Original artwork for this programme, as seen in the banner above, has been supplied and is used with the kind permission of David Gill, Expert by Experience and Learning Disability & Autism Adviser for NHS England.
+Original artwork for this programme, as seen in the banner above, has been designed and is used with the kind permission of David Gill.
+David is an Expert by Experience and Disability and Autism Advisor for NHS England.

 Meet the team